-The floatables control boom was installed during the summer of 2017 and continued operation in 2020.
+The floatables control boom was installed during the summer of 2017 and continued operation in 2021.
 All necessary permits and easements were obtained before the installation of the boom.
-A summary of floatables collected is also transmitted on the enclosed thumb drive.
-(Summary of 2020 Floatable Control Activities) The following is the summary of activities:
+A summary of floatables collected is also linked here.
+(Summary of 2021 Floatable Control Activities) The following is the summary of activities:

-- ✓ In late September 2014, the District spoke to the Village of Broadview and the two private property owners regarding the proposed installation of the debris boom. - On November 14, 2014, the District received a Letter of No Objection (LONO) from the United States Army Corps of Engineers (USACE) (on the enclosed thumb drive). - On January 8, 2015, the District Board of Commissioners adopted an ordinance establishing the right-of way in the installation, operation, and maintenance of the containment boom. - ✓ On July 7, 2015, the District received Permit No. NE2015032 from the Illinois Department of Natural Resources (IDNR) (on the enclosed thumb drive) authorizing the project. - On February 19, 2016, the District obtained an executed easement agreement (on the enclosed thumb drive) from the first private property owner, Real Group, LLC.
-The District's Board of Commissioners approved payment of the easement on April 7, 2016. - ✓ In February 2016, the District purchased the floatables control boom. - ✓ On March 31, 2017, the District obtained an executed easement agreement (on the enclosed thumb drive) from the second private property owner, 2920 South 19th Avenue, LLC.
-The District's Board of Commissioners approved payment of the easement on March 3, 2017. - ✓ On April 17, 2017, the District obtained an executed agreement (on the enclosed thumb drive) from the third private property owner, the Village of Broadview. - On July 31, 2017, the floatables control boom was installed (photo on enclosed thumb drive).
+- ✓ In late September 2014, the District spoke to the Village of Broadview and the two private property owners regarding the proposed installation of the debris boom. - On November 14, 2014, the District received a Letter of No Objection (LONO) from the United States Army Corps of Engineers (USACE) linked here. - On January 8, 2015, the District Board of Commissioners adopted an ordinance establishing the right-of way in the installation, operation, and maintenance of the containment boom. - ✓ On July 7, 2015, the District received Permit No. NE2015032 from the Illinois Department of Natural Resources (IDNR) linked here authorizing the project. - ✓ On February 19, 2016, the District obtained an executed easement agreement linked here from the first private property owner, Real Group, LLC.
+The District's Board of Commissioners approved payment of the easement on April 7, 2016. - ✓ In February 2016, the District purchased the floatables control boom. - ✓ On March 31, 2017, the District obtained an executed easement agreement linked here from the second private property owner, 2920 South 19th Avenue, LLC.
+The District's Board of Commissioners approved payment of the easement on March 3, 2017. - On April 17, 2017, the District obtained an executed agreement linked here from the third private property owner, the Village of Broadview. - ✓ On July 31, 2017, the floatables control boom was installed linked here.